Department of Agriculture

 - Notice of Prevented Planting

-If you are prevented from planting your acreage, you are required to provide a notice that you were prevented from planting an insured crop within 72 hours after:
+If you are prevented from planting your acreage, you are required to provide a notice to your insurance agent that you were prevented from planting an insured crop within 72 hours after:

 - You determine you will not be able to plant the insured crop within an available late planting period.

-If you had a policy the year before (carryover policyholder), you are eligible for prevented planting payments if the insured cause of loss occurred after the sales closing date for the previous crop year, provided insurance was in force continuously since that date, and all other prevented planting requirements are met.
+If you had a policy the year before (carryover policyholder), you are eligible for a prevented planting payment if the insured cause of loss occurred on or after the sales closing date for the previous crop year, provided insurance was in force continuously since that date, and all other prevented planting requirements are met.

 - New Policies

-If you are buying a policy for the first time, you are eligible for prevented planting payments if the insured cause of loss occurred after the sales closing date for the current crop year and all other requirements for prevented planting have been met.
+If you are buying a policy for the first time, you are eligible for a prevented planting payment if the insured cause of loss occurred on or after the sales closing date for the current crop year and all other prevented planting requirements are met.

-For example, the corn sales closing date for the crop year is March 15.
+For example, the sales closing date for the crop year is March 15.
 An insured cause of loss occurs on or after March 15.
-For the current crop year, both types of policies (yield and revenue protection) cover prevented planting for the current crop year.
-However, if a cause of loss that prevents planting in the current crop year occurred between March 15 of the previous crop year and March 14 of the current crop year, only an existing policy would cover prevented planting.
+For the current crop year, both types of policies (new and carryover) cover prevented planting for the current crop year.
+However, if a cause of loss that prevents planting in the current crop year occurred between March 15 of the previous crop year and March 14 of the current crop year, only a carryover policy would cover prevented planting.

 - Prevented Planting for Non-Irrigated Acreage